NormalFall/ssbm-nix/README.md

 Generally, this should be all you need.

-1. Edit the `version` and reset the `hash` in `slippi-launcher/default.nix` to be the latest on https://github.com/project-slippi/slippi-launcher/releases
+1. Edit the `version` and reset the `hash` in `slippi/launcher.nix` to be the latest on https://github.com/project-slippi/slippi-launcher/releases
-2. Edit the `version` and reset the `hash` in `slippi/default.nix` to be the latest on https://github.com/project-slippi/Ishiiruka/releases
+2. Edit the `version` and reset the `hash` in `slippi/netplay.nix` to be the latest on https://github.com/project-slippi/Ishiiruka/releases
+3. Edit the `version` and reset the `hash` in `slippi/playback.nix` to be the latest on https://github.com/project-slippi/Ishiiruka-Playback/releases
-3. Run `nix build .#slippi-launcher`.
+4. Run `nix build .#slippi-launcher`.
 It will fail and you need to update the checksums as output.

 For reasons unbeknownst to me, sometimes you need to try building a couple times before it will succeed _even_ after updating checksums.